thebigG/Gunner/README.md

 To build the game from source(or "export" it from godot), you must use my own [custom godot modules ](https://github.com/thebigG/rsty_physics).

-## To fetch the godot run the following recipe:
+## To fetch the godot modules run the following recipe:
 ```
 make get_gdext_modules
 ```